-Important Classes represent choices whose methods can be selected during message passing.
-Having more little classes is better than few large ones.
+Important Classes represent choices whose methods can be selected in reaction to a message.
+Having many little classes is better than few large ones.

 What we could do is to introduce a common superclass between EAddition and EMultiplication but keep the two subclasses.
 We will probably do it in the future